Pierre Talmont

-Pierre Talmont (born 2 April 1977 in Vannes, France) is a French former professional footballer who played as a defender and became a coach after retiring as a player.
+Pierre Talmont (born 2 April 1977) is a French former professional footballer who played as a defender and became a coach after retiring as a player.
 He was appointed head coach of Vannes OC in June 2021, after six seasons with Saint-Colomban Sportive Locminé.

 Talmont previously played for Vannes OC in Ligue 2.
 With Vannes he also played in the final of the 2008–09 Coupe de la Ligue.